sudhz/Calculator-Website/README.md

 # Calculator-Website
-This is a basic calculator website that was created by taking inspiration from a YouTube tutorial.
-This project is intended to showcase my skills and knowledge of HTML, CSS, and JavaScript.
+This is a basic calculator website which is intended to showcase my skills and knowledge of HTML, CSS, and JavaScript.

 Preview
 -------